-Because I’m an educator and have taught for 13 years and counting, I know the value of one-on-one as well as face-to-face classroom attention with students.
+As an educator, I know the value of one-on-one as well as face-to-face classroom attention with students.
+My 13 years of successful experience has given my students a critical edge in their ongoing education.

 However, I also know the difficulties students encounter in a classroom learning environment.
 If the student is distracted or the teacher can’t connect with the student for whatever reason, that student won’t fully benefit from the teacher’s lesson.